mmurygin/notes/highload/caching.md

     ```
     aggregated time spent = time spent per request * number of requests
     ```

+## Cache Eviction Strategies
+1. FIFO
+1. LIFO
+1. Last Recently Used (LRU)
+1. Most Recently Used (MRU)
+1. Least Frequently Used (LFU) - count the number of times cache was used.
+1. Random Replacement

 ## Caching and Availability
 1. Cache should be used only for speeding up requests, not for handling load.
 Because if you system can not handle load without cache you decrease availability: